-- 39 SPDM-conformant components can establish an Authenticated Encryption with Associated Data (AEAD) session.
+- 40 SPDM-conformant components can establish an Authenticated Encryption with Associated Data (AEAD) session.
 When a Requester and Responder have established an AEAD session, the Requester and Responder establish shared keys that are used to protect communication between the two endpoints.
-The keys can be used for authenticated communication, or for authenticated and encrypted communication. - Components can establish a session to protect messages from unauthorized alteration (authenticated communication) or to protect messages from unauthorized observation and alteration (authenticated and encrypted communication).
-This protection of messages might be used for SPDM defined messages or messages defined by another specification, such as PLDM.
+The keys can be used for authenticated communication, or for authenticated and encrypted communication. - 41 Components can establish a session to protect messages from unauthorized alteration (authenticated communication) or to protect messages from unauthorized observation and alteration (authenticated and encrypted communication).
+This protection of messages might be used for SPDM defined messages or messages defined by another specification, such as PLDM. - 42 Note that, while the SPDM specification allows for an encryption-only session, such sessions are open to additional attacks and are not recommended for most use cases.

-5.4 Security Platform and Data Model (SPDM) architecture
+43 5.4 Security Platform and Data Model (SPDM) architecture

-- A platform management subsystem in a modern enterprise computer platform comprises a set of components, which communicate to perform management functions within the platform.
+- 44 A platform management subsystem in a modern enterprise computer platform comprises a set of components, which communicate to perform management functions within the platform.
 In many cases, these communications occur between components that comprise one or more mutable elements, such as firmware or software, re-programmable logic (FPGA), and re-programmable microcode.
-Further, a computer platform might contain immutable components, which comprise fixed logic or fixed firmware or software. - In such a platform management subsystem, stakeholders have a desire to establish trust, and to reestablish trust over time, with a component before securely communicating with that component. - The DMTF SPDM provides an authentication mechanism to establish trust, which uses proven cryptographic methods that protect the authentication process.
-As part of establishing trust between two endpoints, the SPDM specification enables the creation of a session to exchange secured messages between the endpoints. - For the purposes of this white paper, a component can encompass a number of component types, including PCIe adapters, Baseboard Management Controllers, purpose-built authentication components, Central Processing Units, platform components that are attached over I2C, and more.
-Each of these components represents a potential attack vector, through the insertion of counterfeit components, the compromise of firmware, or other attacks. - 46 The SPDM enables these mechanisms to authenticate and secure communication with a component: - 1.
-The retrieval of a public key certificate from a component, and a protocol to challenge the component to prove that it is the component whose identity is uniquely described by that certificate. - The retrieval of a signed measurement payload of mutable components from a component.
+Further, a computer platform might contain immutable components, which comprise fixed logic or fixed firmware or software. - 45 In such a platform management subsystem, stakeholders have a desire to establish trust, and to reestablish trust over time, with a component before securely communicating with that component. - 46 The DMTF SPDM provides an authentication mechanism to establish trust, which uses proven cryptographic methods that protect the authentication process.
+As part of establishing trust between two endpoints, the SPDM specification enables the creation of a session to exchange secured messages between the endpoints. - 47 For the purposes of this white paper, a component can encompass a number of component types, including PCIe adapters, Baseboard Management Controllers, purpose-built authentication components, Central Processing Units, platform components that are attached over I2C, and more.
+Each of these components represents a potential attack vector, through the insertion of counterfeit components, the compromise of firmware, or other attacks. - 48 The SPDM enables these mechanisms to authenticate and secure communication with a component: - 1.
+The retrieval of a public key certificate from a component, and a protocol to challenge the component to prove that it is the component whose identity is uniquely described by that certificate. - 2.
+The retrieval of a signed measurement payload of mutable components from a component.
 These measurements can represent a firmware revision, component configuration, the Root of Trust for Measurements, hardware integrity, and more. - 3.
-The negotiation of session keys with a component, enabling Secured Message exchanges with that component. - Finally, SPDM includes provisions for future expansion, by adding operations and capabilities while maintaining compatibility with existing deployments.
+The negotiation of session keys with a component, enabling Secured Message exchanges with that component. - 49 Finally, SPDM includes provisions for future expansion, by adding operations and capabilities while maintaining compatibility with existing deployments.

-48 5.5 SPDM standards overview
+50 5.5 SPDM standards overview

-- SPDM specifies a method for managed device authentication, firmware measurement, and certificate management.
-SPDM defines the formats for both request and response messages that enable the end-to-end security features among the platform-management components. - The SPDM specifications include: - Security Protocol and Data Model (SPDM) Specification 1.1.1 (DSP0274)
+- 51 SPDM specifies a method for managed device authentication, firmware measurement, and certificate management.
+SPDM defines the formats for both request and response messages that enable the end-to-end security features among the platform-management components. - 52 The SPDM specifications include: - Security Protocol and Data Model (SPDM) Specification (DSP0274)

-- Security Protocol and Data Model (SPDM) over MCTP Binding Specification 1.0.0 (DSP0275) - Secured Messages using SPDM over MCTP Binding Specification 1.0.0 (DSP0276) - Secured Messages using SPDM Specification 1.0.0 (DSP0277)
+- Security Protocol and Data Model (SPDM) over MCTP Binding Specification (DSP0275) - Secured Messages using SPDM over MCTP Binding Specification (DSP0276) - Secured Messages using SPDM Specification (DSP0277)

-5.6 Threat model
+53 5.6 Threat model

-The risk assessment identifies threats and vulnerabilities related to the SPDM interactions between components.
+54 The risk assessment identifies threats and vulnerabilities related to the SPDM interactions between components.
 Figure 1 - SPDM threat model shows the SPDM interaction between components.
 The following threat model follows the STRIDE model.
 See STRIDE (security) for more details.